 All that being said, I do have a preference between the two planes, and figured I’d share four reasons I prefer the A350 to the 787.

-The awesome tail camera on the A350
+The A350 has an awesome tail camera

-Meanwhile the A350 has nine seats per row, though has a somewhat wider cabin.
+Meanwhile the A350 has nine seats per row, though has a wider cabin.
 As a result, you can expect economy seats on the A350 to have 18″ of width, while on the 787 they have closer to 17″.
 Every inch counts!

 The A350 is quieter